Give it a goal.

 Your next campaign is one sentence long

 State the goal tonight.
-Review the mission brief with your coffee tomorrow.
+Review the job brief with your coffee tomorrow.